Run this cell to set up packages for lecture.

 Wouldn't it be great if we could create a DataFrame like the one below?
 We'll see how next time!

-Find the longest first name in the class that is shared by at least two students in the same section.
+Find the longest first name in the class that is shared by at least two students in the same college.

 Hint: You'll have to use both .assign and .apply.